sohrabsaran/softwareSkillsDemos/SDLC/readme.md

 Anyway, here goes:

 # Challenges in maintenance projects and their solutions

+## Competing approaches
+- Time is critical.
+Which approach is closest to completion, and is the next step in that approach?
+- List the pros and cons and then take a decision on which approach will be the best one.

-- Don't remember or know the project status: tune the log messages to understand the current runtime behavior at a high level
+## Don't remember or know the project status
+- Tune the log messages to understand the current runtime behavior at a high level

-- Don't remember the project goal: investigate it and document it
+## Don't remember the project goal
+- Investigate it and document it

-- Competing approach: list the pros and cons and then take a decision on which approach
-- Can't remember what a particular piece of code does: do refactoring
+## Can't remember what a particular piece of code does
+- Do refactoring
+- Document

+## Code getting too complex
-- Code getting too complex: break it into multiple files and smaller functions.
-Increase the documentation.
+- break it into multiple files and smaller functions.
+- Increase the documentation.
+- Work under version control, and delete code that is unwanted

+## Getting old and forgetful
-- Getting old and forgetful: put things in clear, globally accessible places, take proper backups.
+- put things in clear, globally accessible places
+- take proper backups.

-- Task seems to be taking too long: measure progress and work remaining.
+## Task seems to be taking too long
+- measure progress and work remaining.